Centers of Excellence

 In short, the Center articulates Christian bioethics within the academy and provides credible, current, and comprehensive resources from a distinctly Christian perspective to assist in making wise decisions for ethical dilemmas that arise in medicine, science, and technology.

-• CBHD.org (CBHD’s flagship site, providing scholarly resources in Christian bioethics as well as updates on the Center’s latest work and initiatives.)
+• CBHD (CBHD’s flagship site with scholarly resources in Christian bioethics and updates on the Center’s latest work.)

-• EverydayBioethics.org (Accessible resources for pastors, church leaders, and everyday individuals looking for introductory resources.)
+• EverydayBioethics (Accessible introductory resources for pastors, church leaders, and everyday individuals.)

-• Bioethics.com (Global news site, provides the latest updates in bioethics news, issues, and events.)
+• Bioethics.com (Global news site with updates in bioethics news, issues, and events.)

 The Center for Transformational Churches